distributedlife/distributedlife.com/data/til/content-security-policy-a-retrofit.md

 # realisation sets in

-The moment you turn on CSP you'll realise which libraries you depend on don't behave in a CSP-friendly way.
+The moment you turn on CSP you'll realise the libraries you depend on don't behave in a CSP-friendly way.
 They're doing unconscionable things like injecting `script` tags into your source.

 It's distressing to add a stack of tech debt to your wall within the first two weeks.
 We had to work through these in time continuing to deliver while cleaning up after ourselves.